devgrla/winequality_machinelearning/README.md

 # winequality_machinelearning
-Classification and regression examples using winequality dataset.
+Classification and regression examples using winequality dataset and scikit learn library.

 Citation Request:
   This dataset is public available for research.
 The details are described in [Cortez et al., 2009].